 2) Clear and Easy Newsletter Unsubscribe Option

-GDPR requires that companies provide the option for users to unsubscribe.
+GDPR compliance for email requires that companies provide the option for users to unsubscribe from email marketing newsletters.
 Each of your emails should have an unsubscribe button.
 When a subscriber clicks that unsubscribe button, he should be taken to a confirmation page that tells him his data will be removed from the company’s list.
 Many unsubscribe features do not include it.
 You should.

 Here’s a typical easy unsubscribe option from LaddyGo.com, a women’s clothier: